open-quantum-safe/boringssl/README.md

 Furthermore, the BoringSSL project does not guarantee API or ABI stability; this fork is maintained primarily to enable the use of quantum-safe cryptography in the [Chromium](https://www.chromium.org/) web browser, which relies on BoringSSL's TLS implementation.

 The fork is currently based on commit hash `78b3337a10a7f7b3495b6cb8140a74e265290898` which has been verified to work with Chromium tag `85.0.4161.2`.
-If we do decide to BoringSSL, we will do so to the most recent commit that is supported by the desired tag at which we would like Chromium to be. **We consequently also cannot guarantee API or ABI stability for this fork.**
+If we do decide to update BoringSSL, we will do so to the most recent commit that is supported by the desired tag at which we would like Chromium to be. **We consequently also cannot guarantee API or ABI stability for this fork.**

 ### Supported Algorithms